vitelabs/go-vite/docs/DOCS_README.md

 ---
 ```

-Setting order: false removes the item (file or directory) from the sidebar.
+Setting `order: false` removes the item (file or directory) from the sidebar.
 It is, however, remains accessible by means other than the sidebar.
-It is valid use a readme.md to set an order of a parent-directory and hide the file with order: false.
+It is valid use a `readme.md` to set an order of a parent-directory and hide the file with `order: false`.

 ## Links